 - Is the sound quality affected by the damage?

-- In which part is the flute damage?
+- In which part is the flute damaged?
 Is it visible?

 - Does it need major repairs?